BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 UART is a hardware communication protocol that uses asynchronous serial communication with configurable speed.

-Devices using this protocol communciate using two Arduino digital pins, an Rx and a Tx pin for recievin gand tarnsmittin gmessages.
+Devices using this protocol communicate using two Arduino digital pins, a Rx and a Tx pin for receiving and transmitting messages.

 The Arduino Zero has 13 built-in digital ports that can be used for the OneWire Protocol.